-Vitamin C skincare lowdown: benefits and how to use it topically
+Vitamin C skincare: benefits and how to use it topically

-Known as a potent antioxidant that neutralises free radicals, promotes collagen synthesis and protects the skin, vitamin C is one of the most-used skincare ingredients out there.
+Known as a potent antioxidant, vitamin C is one of the most-used skincare ingredients out there.
+A staple in skin health, it has many different forms and encapsulation is key.

 “It is an essential ingredient for the health of our skin due to its high antioxidant power,” says Gina Baker, training manager at Germaine de Capuccini.
 “It also increases the synthesis of collagen, which aids the repair of skin, making it essential in preventing scarring.
 It also prevents transepidermal water loss, making it ideal to improve skin hydration.”

-It can also help firm, brighten, correct damage and encourage healthy skin function.
-As the human body can’t synthesise vitamin C, clients need to obtain it from their diet, “and we can only store it for a short period before the body eliminates it due to it being a water-soluble vitamin,” explains Victoria Evans, education manager for pro brand Dermalogica
+Vitamin C can also help firm, brighten, correct damage and encourage healthy skin function.
+As the human body can’t synthesise vitamin C, clients need to obtain it from their diet, “and we can only store it for a short period before the body eliminates it due to it being a water-soluble vitamin,” explains Victoria Evans, education manager for pro skincare brand Dermalogica.

 “To get results in the skin, topical application is key, and daily application is needed.”